callpraths/callpraths.github.io/_drafts/geo-geos-perf.md

 | Area                       | 8.13 (std 0.10)            | 2.27 (std 0.02)            |
 | Centroid                   | 47.61 (std 1.39)           | 11.70 (std 0.27)           |

 `-O3` uniformly improves the performance of _geos_.
 In the case of minimum bounding rectangle, _geos_ even performs better than _geo_.
-But profiling with `perf` shows no qualitative difference in the CPU cycles distribution for _geos_.
-Thus, the analysis in this post is still applicable with the increased optimization level (though it is harder to follow due to missing symbol information).
+But profiling with `perf` shows that my root cause analyses still hold - the effect of function inlining is limited and memory allocations are not entirely removed, although `gcc` finds more opportunities to vectorize loops.
+Thus, the analysis in this post is still (mostly) applicable with the increased optimization level, though it is harder to follow due to missing symbol information.

 [llvm-opt-flags]: https://llvm.org/docs/CMake.html#frequently-used-cmake-variables
 [gcc-no-o3]: https://wiki.gentoo.org/wiki/GCC_optimization#-O